NEVED123/PgnAnalyzer/DOCS.md

 | ``Move(string moveString)`` | Initializes a new instance of the Move class by parsing a given move string.|

 ### public class Ply

+Represents a ply (half-move) in a chess game.

 #### Properties
 | Property | Description |